 Often, improving issues in the value chain requires a collaborative approach because on their own, individual stakeholders lack sufficient leverage to generate substantial and sustainable improvements.
 We therefore seek to join forces with stakeholders such as our peers, suppliers and business partners, NGOs, trade unions, expert organizations and many others to collaboratively address and improve the sustainability of our industry.
 Additionally, we continuously invite stakeholders to inform us and provide feedback on our efforts in order to further improve our strategies and programmes.
-Read more about our partnerships and collaborations in our Sustainability Report 2017 in the chapter entitled How we report and in Stakeholder Engagement.
+Read more about our partnerships and collaborations in our Sustainability Report 2018 in the chapter titled How we report and in Stake- holder Engagement on our website.